Windows 365 vs. AVD: What’s best for your business?

 Azure Virtual Desktop (AVD)

-Where Windows 365 is a dedicated machine for the user (a 1:1 User-to-PC relationship), AVD is just like your traditional Virtual Desktop Infrastructure (VDI) offerings where an organization has set up a server, installed their applications, and made them available to their users.
-On average, about 20 to 30 users can access a server at any time depending on the server’s workload.
+Where Windows 365 is a dedicated machine for the user (a 1:1 user-to-PC relationship), AVD is just like traditional Virtual Desktop Infrastructure (VDI) offerings, where an organization has set up a server, installed its applications, and made them available to its users.
+On average, about 20 to 30 users can access a server at any time, depending on the server’s workload.

-AVD for internal users requires an Azure Active Directory that is in sync with a Windows Server Active Directory, and an Azure subscription.
-The subscription must be parented to the same Azure AD tenant that contains a virtual network, that either contains or is connected to the Windows Server Active Directory or Azure AD DS (Domain Services) instance.
+AVD for internal users requires a Microsoft Entra ID (formerly Azure Active Directory) that syncs with Windows Server Active Directory, and an Azure subscription.
+The subscription must be parented to the same Azure AD tenant that contains a virtual network, that either contains or is connected to the Windows Server Active Directory or Microsoft Entra ID DS (Domain Services) instance.

 Licensing for Windows 365 vs. Azure Virtual Desktop